-WHAT IS COGNITIVE BEHAVIORAL THERAPY AND HOW CAN IT AID RECOVERY FROM CHILDHOOD TRAUMA ?
+WHAT IS COGNITIVE BEHAVIOURAL THERAPY AND HOW CAN IT AID RECOVERY FROM CHILDHOOD TRAUMA?

-Put simply, cognitive behavioral therapy (CBT) works on the basic observation that:
+Put simply, cognitive behavioural therapy (CBT) works on the basic observation that:

 1) how we think about things and interpret events affects how we feel